Inflectra/rapise-documentation/docs/codeless.md

 # Scriptless/Codeless Testing

-With Rapise you can record and playback a test without writing a single line of code.
+With Rapise, you can record and play back a test without writing a single line of code.
 This is referred to as codeless test automation.

-In Rapise you achieve codeless automation via Rapise Visual Language (RVL).
+In Rapise, you achieve codeless automation via the Rapise Visual Language (RVL).

 - [About RVL](./Guide/visual_language.md)
 - [Why RVL?](./RVL/Overview.md)